spring-ai-community/mcp-annotations/README.md

 ### Core Module (mcp-annotations)

-The core module provides a set of annotations and callback implementations for three primary MCP operations:
+The core module provides a set of annotations and callback implementations for primary MCP operations:

 1. **Complete** - For auto-completion functionality in prompts and URI templates
 2. **Prompt** - For generating prompt messages
 3. **Resource** - For accessing resources via URI templates
+4. **Logging Consumer** - For handling logging message notifications
+5. **Sampling** - For handling sampling requests

 Each operation type has both synchronous and asynchronous implementations, allowing for flexible integration with different application architectures.